Dantali0n/OpenCSD/README.md

 ### Setup

-Several different setups are available of which two are officially supported.
+Several setups are available of which two are officially supported.
 We recommend using QEMU for a non-volatile filesystem setup provided by QEMU ZNS emulation.